 With so many options out there, from do-it-yourself wood ramps to folding and stowable aluminum ramps, how do you decide which loading ramp is right for you?

 Safety should be your first concern

 No matter what the application, safety should be your first concern when selecting a loading ramp.
 The relationship of the height of your vehicle to the length of the ramp, the amount of weight the ramp can safely carry, how the ramp attaches to your vehicle, and what equipment will use the ramp are critical questions that should be considered.
 Many of the inexpensive, imported ramps in the market tout themselves as being “universal” in design.
 This is often code for, “to make this ramp as cheap as possible, we’re going to make a single size and type.”

 Because there are thousands of different models of small and mid-size commercial vehicles in the market, selecting a safe, long-lasting ramp can be a challenge.
-Fortunately, the loading ramp experts at handiramps.com are always ready to help you find the right ramp for your vehicle and needs by calling 800-876-7267.
+Humbly, the first place you may want to look is our Cargo Van Ramp Configurator.
+Enter in the Make, Model and Year of your cargo van into the configurator and we’ll present to you all of the folding aluminum van ramps that are perfect for your vehicle.
+And of course, our ramp experts at handiramps.com are always ready to help you find the right ramp for your vehicle and needs by calling 800-876-7267.

 Selecting a Box Truck, Sprinter Van or Cargo Van Loading Ramp

-If you’re looking to purchase a cargo van or box truck ramp for one of these common commercial vehicles, the loading ramp sales consultant should ask:
+If you’re looking to purchase a cargo van or box truck ramp for one of these common commercial vehicles, almost every one will ask you the following questions:

 1. What is the year, make, and model of the vehicle?

 2. What is the height and width of the door opening?